 Among adults, more variation occurs by gender.
-While Asian males, Asian females and Māori females are more likely than average to want to increase their participation, European females are more likely than their male counterparts to want to be more active (80 percent compared with 78 percent).
+While Asian males, Asian females and Māori females are more likely than average to want to increase their participation, European and Māori females are both more likely than their male counterparts to want to be more active (80 percent and 83 percent compared with 78 percent).
 Pacific males and females are equally likely to want to increase their level of participation (figure 16).